RevyWatson/note-taker/README.md

 * When the user clicks on the Write icon in the navigation at the top of the page they are presented with empty fields to enter a new note title and the note’s text in the right-hand column.

 ## Credits
 This application utilizes [Express.js](https://expressjs.com/) back end.
-It saves and retrieves note data from a [JSON](https://www.json.org/json-en.html)file.
+It saves and retrieves note data from a [JSON](https://www.json.org/json-en.html) file.

 ## Questions
   Have questions or comments about this application?